University of Alabama: Libraries

 Other libraries on campus are independent of the University Libraries.
 The 66000 sqft Bounds Law Library, at the Law Center, holds more than 300,000 volumes.
 Established in 1978, the Health Sciences Library, at the University Medical Center, serves students at the College of Community Health Sciences.
 Its 20,000-volume collection includes clinical medicine, family practice, primary care, medical education, consumer health, and related health care topics.
 Located in Farah Hall (home of the Department of Geography) the Map Library and Place Names Research Center holds over 270,000 maps and 75,000 aerial photographs.
-The William E. Winter Reading Room of the College of Communication and Information Sciences is in Reese Phifer Hall and holds over 10,000 volumes.
-The School of Social Work Reading Room is in Little Hall and just around 200 volumes.
+The William E. Winter Reading Room of the College of Communication and Information Sciences is in Reese Phifer Hall and holds more than 10,000 volumes.
+The School of Social Work Reading Room in Little Hall contains around 200 volumes.

 UA is one of the 126 members of the Association of Research Libraries, which yearly compiles internal rankings.
 In 2011, the University of Alabama ranked 56th among all criteria, a marked improvement over a 2003 ranking of 97th.

 In the fall of 2011, the University of Alabama Trustees approved a resolution to expand Gorgas Library by 50000 sqft, doubling the seating capacity from 1,139 to 2,278.
-This expansion also signaled the beginning of the construction of an Academic Honors Plaza, between the library and Clark Hall.
-The plaza includes green-space, fountains, benches, and decorative lighting.

 Research

 In academic year 2014–2015, UA received $76 million in research contracts and grants.
 The Alabama International Trade Center and the Center for Advanced Public Safety are two research centers at UA.
 The US Department of Homeland Security has selected The University of Alabama as a National Center of Academic Excellence (CAE) in Information Assurance Education and Research.

-SECU: SEC Academic Initiative

-The University of Alabama is a member of the SEC Academic Consortium.
-Now renamed the SECU, the initiative was a collaborative endeavor designed to promote research, scholarship and achievement amongst the member universities in the Southeastern conference.
-The SECU formed its mission to serve as a means to bolster collaborative academic endeavors of Southeastern Conference universities.
-Its goals include highlighting the endeavors and achievements of SEC faculty, students and its universities and advancing the academic reputation of SEC universities.

-In 2013, the University of Alabama participated in the SEC Symposium in Atlanta, Georgia which was organized and led by the University of Georgia and the UGA Bioenergy Systems Research Institute.
-The topic of the symposium was titled "The Impact of the Southeast in the World's Renewable Energy Future".